-9. Candidates unable to take examinations because of a crisis - centre remains open
+10. Candidates may not be able to take examinations - centre remains open

-Candidates are unable to attend the examination centre to take examinations as normal
+Candidates may not be able to attend the examination centre to take examinations as normal

-- The school to communicate with relevant awarding organisations at the outset to make them aware of the issue. - The school to communicate with parents, carers and candidates regarding solutions to the issue
+- The school to communicate with relevant awarding organisations at the outset to make them aware of the issue. - The school to communicate with parents, carers and candidates regarding solutions to the issue.

-10. Centre unable to open as normal during the examination period
+11. Centre may not be able to open as normal during the examination period

-Centre unable to open as normal for scheduled examinations (including centre being unavailable for examinations owing to an unforeseen emergency)
+(Including in the event of the centre being unavailable for examinations owing to an unforeseen emergency)